 The Marlins made a big splash on the free agent market following the 2011 season, as they prepared to open Marlins Park the next spring.
 Miami spent a combined $191 million to sign free agents Buehrle, Reyes and closer Heath Bell.
 It appeared the franchise was remaking itself, adding those established stars to a club that already featured slugger Giancarlo Stanton.
 But after a 69-93 season in '12, the Marlins traded Buehrle, Reyes and three other players to Toronto for eight players: Henderson Alvarez, Anthony DeSclafani, Yunel Escobar, Adeiny Hechavarria, Jake Marisnick, Jeff Mathis and Justin Nicolino.

 The move represented a stunning reversal for Miami, from a big-spending offseason to build a competitive club, to trading some of their highest-paid players away for young talent.
-The Marlins have had little success on the field since, finishing no higher than third place in five of six seasons, with a losing record in each one.
+The Marlins had little success on the field from that point on, finishing no higher than third place in five of six seasons before they won a Wild Card berth in 2020.

 Jan.
 21, 2011: Blue Jays trade Vernon Wells to Angels for Mike Napoli and Juan Rivera